Gov. Kemp to scale back budget cuts

 “Our state is positioned to weather this storm better than most,” Kemp said.
 “I’m hopeful our state will be able to avoid the draconian cuts and measures many others across the country will be forced to make.”

-State senators holding budget hearings since last week have been confronted with the difficult choice between furloughing teachers and state employees or keeping them on the job at reduced pay.
+State senators holding budget hearings recently have been confronted with the difficult choice between furloughing teachers and state employees or keeping them on the job at reduced pay.

-Kemp said Wednesday the pandemic has highlighted the importance of teachers, health-care workers and others on the front line of fighting COVID-19.

 The General Assembly, which was suspended in mid-March by the coronavirus outbreak, will reconvene June 15, with passing the fiscal 2021 state budget as its top priority.
 Just 11 days remain in the 2020 legislative session.